Japanese shares jump as recovery hopes lift cheap cyclical stocks

 TOKYO, Feb 22 (Reuters) - Japanese shares jumped on Monday, snapping a three-day losing streak, as optimism on economic recovery from the pandemic prompted fresh buying in materials, travel-related and other cheap cyclical stocks.

-Investors scooped up cyclical shares with cheap valuation, such as Yokohama Rubber and Sumitomo Metal that gained 7.2% and 5.3%, respectively.
+Investors scooped up cyclical shares with cheap valuation including Yokohama Rubber and Sumitomo Metal, which gained 8.9% and 7.2%, respectively.

 Travel-related shares also advanced as investors bet on a continued recovery in the global economy with COVID-19 vaccination programmes gathering pace across the world.